JibbSmart/JoyShockMapper/README.md

 * **New trigger mode available**
 ```
+# Using analog triggers
 ZL_MODE = X_LT
 ZR_MODE = X_RT
 ```

+Using both analog and digital trigger bindings at the same time leads to undefined behaviours.
+Use modeshift as defined in the next section to disable analog triggers while a digital trigger binding is active.

 You will also find a default xbox layout in the GyroConfigs folder that you can use to set up a standard xbox controller configuration.
 But of course, you can remap buttons elsewhere, or combine them in using the event modifiers, chords, simultaneous presses and such.